 If you want to fill an entire day with a variety of family fun indoor activity, recently renovated Center in the Square located in the heart of downtown Roanoke is the place for you.
 The unique seven-story facility houses a number of arts and cultural non-profit organizations which feature a wide range of activities, exhibits and events.

-Aquariums, butterfly gardens, various museums, live performances and educational activities are always on the schedule at Center in the Square.
+Aquariums, various museums, live performances and educational activities are always on the schedule at Center in the Square.
 Whether it’s the latest interactive exhibit from the Science Museum of Western Virginia or a performance inside Mill Mountain Theatre that interests you, there is truly something for everyone inside Roanoke’s Center in the Square.

 Outdoor concerts are fun in the summer, but when winter settles in and you want to experience an unforgettable night inside a first-class performance venue, Jefferson Center has exactly what you are looking for.
 Well known for culturally rich performances and arts education programs, Jefferson Center is a non-profit performing arts center that brings world class art to Virginia’s Blue Ridge.